2024 Spring recruitment day!

 For more information, please visit the UD Ice Arenas website.

 The high-performance training center prides itself on its professional coaching staff that is well experienced in both on-ice and off-ice training.
-UD is home to many National and International coaches such as Barbara Roles-Williams, Jeff DiGregorio, Pamela Gregory, Sara Weymouth, Ronald Ludington, Dirke Baker, Phillip Dulebohn, and the team's very own Joel McKeever and Alexandr Kirsanov.
-UD Figure Skating team memebers are not required to take private lessons from the team coaches and are free to contact any of the training centers coaches (from the coaching staff directory) to determine which coach will suit their best skating needs.
+UD is home to many National and International coaches such as Scott Gregory, Anastasia Cannusico, Suzy Semanick-Schurman, Alexandr Kirsanov, Joel McKeever, Phillip Dulebohn, Rachel Winer, Michelle Dumler-McKeever and the team's very own Leah Krauskopf and Colin McManus.
+UD Figure Skating team members are not required to take private lessons from the team coaches and are free to contact any of the training centers coaches (from the coaching staff directory) to determine which coach will suit their best skating needs.

 UDFS holds one full team practice as a group on Thursdays at 6:30 am.
 All team practices are mandatory for UDFS membership, as important announcements are given and the team coaches are present to give assistance as needed.